 Google Home runs on electric and must be plugged in.
 Once connected you will hear a voice from the built-in speaker directing you to the Google Home app on your smart phone or tablet.
 You are required to obtain the app from either the Google Play store or iOS app store.

 In the app, there is a set up button which will guide you through the set-up process.
 This includes connecting the device to your wifi network, giving your device a name, updating the device, signing in using your Google details, giving the device access to your personal information like contacts and calendar, setting your location, and linking up the services that you want to use like Google play, Spotify or any cast devices in your home.

 Google Home makes life easier by helping you do things like access media, manage your tasks and plan your day – using only your voice.

 You can play music to suit your mood, get the latest news from broadcasters, listen to popular podcasts, listen to radio and audio books, and play content from your smart phone or tablet.

 You can set reminders, store calendar entries, get local information like traffic, weather, and flight information, set alarms and timers, get information about world events, get sports scores and control home devices like thermostats, plugs and lights.

 Smart speakers provide a level playing field for all users as they rely on voice control.
-We are at the start of an exciting era of products that you control with your voice and that don't rely on screens or complicated menu structures.
+We are now in an exciting era of smart products that you control with your voice and that don't rely on screens or complicated menu structures.